fossbarrow/ultimate-seo-checklist/All-About-SEO/your-complete-seo-solution.md

 ## Automated SEO audits

 The website audit tool in SEOprofiler identifies errors on your web pages that can cause problems with search engines.
 Remove these errors to improve your rankings.

+## Backlinks

+Backlinks are links from a page on one website to another.
+If someone links to your site, then you have a backlink from them.
+If you link to another website, then they have a backlink from you.

+Search engines like Google see backlinks as votes of confidence.
+Generally speaking, the more votes your web pages have, the more likely they are to rank for relevant search queries.